 The Loess Hills landscape is a globally unique area consisting of ridges formed by wind-blown soil.
 This property is located within the Loess Hills Bird Conservation Area (BCA), the Little Sioux Special Landscape Area (SLA), and along the Loess Hills Scenic Byway.
-It is directly adjacent to different tracts of the Loess Hills State Forest (LHSF).
+It is directly adjacent to different tracts of the Loess Hills State Forest (LHSF) owned by the DNR.

-The LSSR, as well as the surrounding LHSF, is home to several state listed endangered, threatened or of special concern plant and animal species.
+The LSSR is home to several state listed endangered, threatened or of special concern plant and animal species.
 These include the plains pocket mouse (Perognathus flavescens), numerous butterfly species and the bullsnake (Pituophis catenifer sayi).
 Threatened plant species include narrow-leaved milkweed (Asclepias stenophylla) and scarlet globe-mallow (Sphaeralcea coccinea).

 - Open the land to the public